DNA64/winclassic/README.md

 **DO NOT USE THE .IMG FILES!**

 For best results mount a folder instead of an .img (More on that below).
-You'll run into less errors.
 Checkout the Free [ImDisk Toolkit](https://sourceforge.net/projects/imdisk-toolkit) software.
 This is a fantastic tool that will let you mount HDD and floppy image files with ease.

-You can use it to extract the setup files you'll need from the Windows 3.x installation disk images.
+You can use it to extract the setup files you'll need from each of the Windows 3.x installation disk images.
+Copy the extracted files from each disk into a new folder labeled "INSTALL" (The files from all 6 installation disks should be extracted into the INSTALL folder, not to individual folders).

 **ATTENTION!!!**

 *When un-installing windows you MUST use the un-installation guide below.
-Hakchi2 CE isn't capable of uninstalling Windows and although the icon will disappear and you won't see the files, they will remain on the system taking up space!*
+Hakchi2 CE isn't capable of uninstalling Windows by default and although the icon will disappear and you won't see the files, they will remain on the system taking up space!*

+# Installation

 ## Step 1